 - Under-desk keyboard trays to put computer keyboards at a proper height

 - Wrist or back braces for typing or lifting

 - Task lighting such as a desk lamp

 Often, you can create a more ergonomic workplace without purchasing anything new.
 For example, if glare from a window is making it hard to see a computer screen, try moving your desk or rearranging where the computer sits.
 If your monitor is too low, put a book under it.

 You can also improve ergonomics by adjusting the way you and your employees work.
 For instance, if a warehouse job requires lifting heavy boxes for an hour, have employees take turns so that no one is lifting for more than an hour at a time.

 Taking regular breaks is key to getting the full benefits from an ergonomic workplace.
 Basically, a break should provide the chance to do the opposite of your normal posture and tasks.
 If you work hunched at a computer eight hours a day, get up, stretch and walk around once an hour.
 If you stand most of the day, sit down and rest or walk around.

 Give your eyes a regular break from the computer or phone screen by staring at a blank wall, closing your eyes, or rubbing your hands together and cupping them over your closed eyes for a minute.

-If you have employees, you can have everyone take breaks at the same time and lead the team in some gentle stretches, walking in place or other light exercise.
+If you have employees, you can have everyone take breaks at the same time and lead the team in some gentle stretches, walking in place, or other light exercises.